sjia03/sjia03/README.md

 ## 👋 Hi, I’m Stella Jia
 Currently, I am a senior pursuing a  B.A. in Data Science at UC Berkeley.
 My fields of interest include innovation, knowledge management, generative AI, and digital humanities.
-My programming skillset includes Python, R, SQL, and Tableau.

 <!---
 sjia03/sjia03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.